USEPA/sensortoolkit/docs/source/quickstart.rst

 data formatting or encoding and facilitates comparison against reference data from a variety of API services or locally maintained data files.
-Sensor performance is determined using performance metrics and targets recommended by U.S. EPA's documents on the testing and evaluation of sensors measuring either fine particular matter or ozone for use in non-regulatory, supplemental, and informational monitoring applications.
+Sensor performance is determined using performance metrics and targets recommended by U.S. EPA's documents on the testing and evaluation of sensors measuring either fine particular matter (PM2.5), PM10, ozone, carbon monoxide, sulfur dioxide, or nitrogen dioxide for use in non-regulatory, supplemental, and informational monitoring applications.

 This section walks you through an example scenario, evaluating data from a fictitious air